2004 Mr. Olympia

-The 2004 Mr. Olympia contest was an IFBB professional bodybuilding competition and the feature event of Joe Weider's 2004 Olympia Weekend held October 30–31, 2004 at the Mandalay Bay Arena in Las Vegas, Nevada.
+The 2004 Mr. Olympia contest was an International Federation of BodyBuilders professional bodybuilding competition and the feature event of Joe Weider's 2004 Olympia Weekend, held October 30 and 31, 2004, at the Mandalay Bay Arena in Las Vegas, Nevada.

 Results

 This Mr. Olympia contest introduced a new Challenge Round to determine the final standings.
 The top six competitors scores were discarded after round three, and only the final challenge round standings were used to decide the winner.

-The total prize money for the men's Mr. Olympia was $400,000.
+The total prize money for men was $400,000.